 When Sabrina returned from the shops with the piñata (all imaginary) I helped her hang it at the level she

 determined.
 I asked her if it was a piñata with ribbons that we pull (like at her birthday party) or one we had to hit with a stick?
-She told me it was one we had to hit with a stick and we proceeded to hit it very hard until she indicated when it broke and we both dropped to our knees, scrambling for the chocolate gold coins which spilled out (as they did at her birthday party two weeks earlier).
+She told me it was one we had to hit with a stick and we proceeded to hit it very hard until she indicated when it broke and we both dropped to our knees, scrambling for the imaginary chocolate gold coins which spilled out (as they did at her birthday party two weeks earlier).

 The truth it that sometimes we don’t feel like playing with our kids.
 There’s so much to do.
 I don’t have time right now.
 I am in the middle of something.
 I’ve got a deadline.
 I’m under pressure.
-Or we use these as excuses because it can be so boring playing with our kids.
+Or we use these as excuses because it can be boring playing with our kids.
 Feelings of ‘I couldn’t be bothered’ or ‘I’ve done this a hundred times with you’ may emerge.
+That's understandable.

 This game with my daughter took maybe 15 minutes and that was enough to fill her cup and mine.
 I made the conscious decision when I was with her that I was going to be present in the moment.
 I was going to engage 100% in play with my daughter and not think about anything else.
 Once I got into that space, I experienced love, joy and adoration for my daughter.